Laura Bivolaru x Irina Dora Măgurean

 L: How would you describe the Romanian photography scene?
 Is it any different than European photography?

 I: It is an emerging, but very dynamic scene.
 Photography has been practiced for a long time in Romania, both as documentation (of performance, land art, etc.), but also as artwork in its own right.
-Today photography is quite diverse, maybe not as experimental as the rest of Europe, but equally qualitative.
+Today photography is quite diverse, maybe not as experimental as in the rest of Europe, but equally qualitative.
 What we lack are the necessary resources to promote it as much as ‘classical’ art.
 I have noticed a difficulty in separating photography as technology and commercial photography from art photography; many remain stuck at the discussion about gear and miss the essence, the message.

 photo: Ana Maria Timofticiuc